virtualritz/rust-diffusion-limited-aggregation/README.md

 ### Cloud Rendering

 > “Hold on to you lug nuts it’s time for an overhaul [of your idea of
-> what consitutes fast rendering]!”
+> what constitutes fast rendering]!”
 >
 > – analogously quoting Stanley Ipkiss, ‘The Mask’.